Mar 26, 2025

 Take the app we developed for lymphoma patients in collaboration with the Lymphoma Research Foundation, for example.
 Digiteum designed it to identify each user’s specific lymphoma subtype and provide tailored advice, rather than general information.
 This makes it easier for users to stay on track with their care plans and be more proactive about their health.

-Count on Digiteum for your healthcare web application development needs
+Why choose Digiteum for your healthcare web development needs

-Since 2010, Digiteum has been building healthcare web apps, including websites and portals.
+Since 2010, Digiteum has been helping businesses with healthcare website development or building web apps and portals to improve patient care.
 Here is our track record:

 • Award-winning work.
 Our projects have received recognition from Apple, Nesta Innovation Agency for Social Good (UK), Fierce Pharma, Health Tech Newspaper, and IKEA Bootcamp Programme for their quality.